 5. Yigu Technology’s Perspective on Die Casting Feeding Methods

-For high-end clients (Par exemple, new energy vehicle manufacturers), we deploy vacuum die casting feeding units—parts’ porosity is controlled below 0.3%, passing 1 million-cycle fatigue tests.
+For high-end clients (par ex., new energy vehicle manufacturers), we deploy vacuum die casting feeding units—parts’ porosity is controlled below 0.3%, passing 1 million-cycle fatigue tests.
 We’re also developing intelligent feeding systems that use AI to predict molten metal demand—adjusting feeding quantity in real time based on part weight and machine efficiency.
 Our goal is to help clients match feeding methods to their actual needs, avoiding over-investment in advanced technologies or efficiency losses from outdated methods.

 FAQ